Conditioning Protein Generation via Hopfield Pattern Multiplicity: Sequence Encoding and Multiplicity Conditioning

 Given a cleaned alignment of $K$ sequences, each of length $L$ amino acids over the standard 20-letter alphabet $\mathcal{A} = \{\text{A}, \text{R}, \text{N}, \ldots, \text{V}\}$, we encoded each sequence as a binary vector in $\mathbb{R}^{20L}$ by concatenating per-position indicator vectors.
 For sequence $k$ ($k = 1, \ldots, K$) with amino acid $a_\ell^{(k)}$ at alignment position $\ell$ ($\ell = 1, \ldots, L$):

 where $\mathbf{e}_a \in \{0,1\}^{20}$ is the standard basis vector for amino acid $a$ (i.e., a one-hot indicator with a 1 in the position corresponding to $a$ and 0 elsewhere).
-The full one-hot dimensionality is $d_{\mathrm{full}} = 20L$, which ranged from 520 ($\omega$-conotoxin, $L{=}26$) to 1{,}060 (Kunitz, $L{=}53$) across the four families.
-This space is over-dimensioned relative to the number of stored patterns $K$ ($d_{\mathrm{full}}/K$ ranged from 7.0 to 10.7), which creates a problem for the modern Hopfield energy~\cite{ramsauerHopfieldNetworksAll2021}: the similarity score $e_k = \mathbf{m}_k^\top\boldsymbol{\xi}$ between a stored pattern $\mathbf{m}_k$ and a query state $\boldsymbol{\xi}$ has variance $1/d$ for a random query on the unit sphere $\mathbb{S}^{d-1}$, so when $d$ is large all scores concentrate near zero and the inverse temperature $\beta$ must be set extremely high to differentiate among patterns, making Langevin sampling inefficient.
-PCA removes this redundancy by projecting onto the $d \ll d_{\mathrm{full}}$ directions of actual variation in the alignment.
+The full one-hot dimensionality is $d_{\mathrm{full}} = 20L$, which ranged from 520 ($\omega$-conotoxin, $L{=}26$) to 1{,}740 (Forkhead, $L{=}87$) across the six families.
+This space is over-dimensioned relative to the number of stored patterns $K$ ($d_{\mathrm{full}}/K$ ranged from 1.48 to 17.45), which creates a problem for the modern Hopfield energy~\cite{ramsauerHopfieldNetworksAll2021}: the similarity score $e_k = \mathbf{m}_k^\top\boldsymbol{\xi}$ between a stored pattern $\mathbf{m}_k$ and a query state $\boldsymbol{\xi}$ has variance $1/d$ for a random query on the unit sphere $\mathbb{S}^{d-1}$, so when $d$ is large all scores concentrate near zero and the inverse temperature $\beta$ must be set extremely high to differentiate among patterns, making Langevin sampling inefficient.
+Principal component analysis removes this redundancy by projecting onto the $d \ll d_{\mathrm{full}}$ directions of actual variation in the alignment.